babsey/nest-desktop-legacy/README.md

 npm start
 ```

+By default data and configurations are stored in $HOME/.local/share/nest-desktop.
 Optional: Before you start the app, you can define the enviroment variable for the nest-desktop data

 ```